scala/docs.scala-lang/_overviews/reflection/symbols-trees-types.md

 In addition to outlining the structure of the program, trees also hold important information about the semantics of the program encoded in `symbol` (a symbol assigned to trees that introduce or reference definitions), and `tpe` (the type of the tree).
-By default these fields are empty, but typechecking fills them in.
+By default, these fields are empty, but typechecking fills them in.

 When using the runtime reflection framework, typechecking is implemented by